Panama Birding

 ACCOMMODATIONS:

-Albrook Inn or similar for the last nights in Panama City after coming back from the Chiriqui Highlands or Darien.
+Summit Rainforest Panama, or similar for the last nights in Panama City after coming back from the Chiriqui Highlands or Darien.

 EQUIPMENT: The tour leader will have a professional spotting scope; but if you have one, it's ok to bring it.
 The most important things to bring for the Panama birding tour are a pair of binoculars, a field guide and a camera with extra batteries.
-You should also bring sunglasses and sunscreen, a small flashlight or headlamp, small alarm clock, water bottle, camera, film and spare batteries and a small daypack.
+You should also bring sunglasses and sunscreen, a small flashlight or headlamp, small alarm clock, water bottle, camera, film and spare batteries and a small day-pack.

 RECOMMENDED FIELD GUIDE : The Birds of Panama: A Field Guide by George R. Angehr.